 Add the almond flour and all-purpose flour and mix until combined into a thick paste (frangipane).

-Spread the jam
+Spread the Jam

 Spread an even layer of raspberry jam all over the base of the pastry case.

-Add the frangipane
+Add the Frangipane

-Add the almond filling on top of the jam.
-As the mixture is so thick, the easiest way to do this is to pipe it in.
+As the mixture is so thick, the easiest way to do this is to pipe it in, but you can also just spoon it in and spread it around.

 Smooth it out